Tissue shape from cell-scale active tensions: Tension networks with pressure differentials

 \subsection{Discrete conformal maps}

-We begin by studying the Voronoi case where all $\uptheta_i=0$.
-To define a ``local'' MT, we draw on the notion of a \emph{discrete conformal map} studied in the mathematics and computer graphics literature (reviewed in ~\cite{Crane2020}).
+We begin by studying the Voronoi case in which all $\uptheta_i=0$.
+To define a ``local'' MT, we draw on the notion of a \emph{discrete conformal map} studied in the mathematics and computer graphics literature (reviewed in~\cite{Crane2020,Crane.etal2013}).
 A continuous conformal map locally rescales lengths by an isotropic conformal factor $\lambda$.
 Discrete conformal maps define an analogous notion for maps between discrete surfaces, i.e., triangulations.
 A discrete conformal map is defined by a set of per-vertex scale factors $\uplambda_i$~\cite{Springborn.etal2008}.
 The map rescales the length $\uptau_{ij}$ of each edge $ij$ as

-Note that an arbitrary set of scale factors $\uplambda_i$ results in a non-planar triangulation.
-We will return to this in Sect.~\ref{sec:curvature}.
+Note that an arbitrary set of scale factors $\uplambda_i$ results in a non-planar triangulation -- one that cannot be embedded in the plane without distortion.
+We will return to this in Sec.~\ref{sec:curvature} where we show that the $\uplambda_i$ are subject to a discrete Laplace equation, paralleling the harmonicity of a continuous conformal factor.

-Discrete conformal maps aim to reproduce as many features of the smooth theory as possible.
+Discrete conformal maps aim to reproduce as many features of their smooth counterparts as possible.
 For example, the composition of two discrete conformal maps is again discrete conformal.
-However, not all aspects can be preserved: a discrete conformal map does \emph{not} preserve angles in the triangulation.
+However, not all aspects can be preserved: a discrete conformal map does \emph{not} preserve angles in a triangulation since the internal angles uniquely specify a triangulation up to a global scale factor.

 A key example of a discrete conformal map is an MT $M(z)$ of the plane.
 In this case, the scale factors are given by evaluating the conformal factor $M' = \partial M/\partial z$ at the triangulation vertices $\uptau_i$, $\uplambda_i = |M'(\uptau_i)|$.
 Indeed, the property